Vision (Timely Comics)

-Vision (Aarkus) is a fictional character, a superhero appearing in American comic books published by Marvel Comics.
+Vision (Aarkus) is a superhero appearing in American comic books published by Marvel Comics.
 Created by the writer Joe Simon and artist Jack Kirby, the character first appeared during the Golden Age of comic books in Marvel Mystery Comics #13 (Nov.
 1940), published by Marvel predecessor Timely Comics.

 Publication history

 The Vision debuted in a short comic story in Marvel Mystery Comics #13 (Nov.
 1940), and continued as a regular feature in that superhero anthology through issue #48 (Oct.
 1943).
 He also starred in an eight-page story in Kid Comics #3 (no month given; previous issue dated Summer 1943).

 Five decades later, he appeared in a flashback story in the superhero-team series The Invaders vol. 2, #3 (July 1993), set during World War II.
 He returns with the other Invaders in the miniseries Invaders Now!, beginning with issue #1 (Nov.
 2010).
 He appeared in several issues of the Marvel NOW! relaunch of X-Men: Legacy, before appearing in the All-New Invaders series in 2014.